bbbbbrie/pastebin-bisque/astro-docs/src/content/docs/contributing.md

+---
-# 💻 Contributing to pastebin-bisque 💻
+title: 🤝 Contributing to pastebin-bisque
+---

 👋 Hello, world.
 Contributions to `pastebin-bisque` are very welcome, and they are greatly appreciated!
 Every little bit helps, and